-Since last year, 36 dancers have been preparing to bring this beloved Mexican ballet back to the stage.
-SCD students, joined by alumni and community performers, have spent months in focused rehearsal training in both classical ballet and traditional folklórico to share this powerful story with our community.
+36 SCD students, joined by alumni and community performers, have spent months in focused rehearsal training in both classical ballet and traditional folklórico to share this powerful story with our community.
+Audiences of all ages will be drawn into a world of folkloric rhythms, vivid storytelling, and national identity.

-Content notice: This production contains scenes referencing state violence, including by Border Patrol, which some individuals may find distressing.
+Content Notice: This production contains scenes referencing state violence, including by Border Patrol, which some individuals may find distressing.

 Credits